Do you know how your coffee gets to you? You probably know which country it comes from; perhaps you even know the name of the farmer.

 Taking a chance on 20 tons of coffee with zero coffee experience was a gamble, but today Slokoffie is planning their next shipment and is making new contacts in Colombia as they look to expand their offerings.

 “These container ships, they can only dodge the world’s attention for so long before real change needs to take place,” he says.
 “There’s a lot of pressure starting to unfold on them because they’re burning the worst fuels, [fuels] that are illegal on land.
-Something has to give—if they’re not going to do it we need to do it.
-We need to create the demand, we need to raise the awareness.”
+Something has to give—if they’re not going to do it, we need to do it.
+We need to create the demand, and we need to raise the awareness.”

 The Future of Ocean Transport

 Can sailboat shipping be part of the solution, at least on a small scale?

 “Shipping needs to decarbonize,” says Bullock, “and sails are part of the solution.
 Although sail-only ships are unlikely to replace a large proportion of oceanic trade, sail-assisted ships can deliver major gains in energy efficiency.”

 At Timbercoast, they are taking this advice and looking to the future.
 In collaboration with students at Oldenburg University, Decosse says they are drawing up plans for a modern sailboat that would hugely increase their carrying capabilities while utilizing automatic sales and potentially hydrogen technology.

 “That would be 330 containers and zero emissions,” explains Decosse.
 “This is the kind of direction that we’re heading in at the moment—if we’re fast, that ship can be in the water in five years.”

 Until then, the Avontuur and other small schooners will continue to navigate around leviathan cargo ships, using the trade winds to carry coffee, cocoa, and rum across the Atlantic in the most sustainable way currently possible.